 The Volunteer position is a critical element of the functioning of the Library and is intended to be a rewarding experience for both the volunteer and the Library.
 Volunteers must be 18 or older (with few exceptions) and fill out an application before beginning work.
 The application with the background check form can be done online by clicking here.
 As of Aug.
 26, 2015, all applications must be submitted online.

 Thank you for your interest in volunteering at the Huntsville Public Library.
 Volunteers are used on an "as-needed" basis.
-Currently the library is not taking volunteer applications.
-Please check back as volunteer opportunities open up frequently.

 For further information please contact Anne Sparks at 936-291-5481 or email her.

 Children's Department Volunteer - Help the Children's Coordinator with preparing for weekly Story Hour and other children's programs by researching and creating crafts, assisting with book selection, creating fliers, and other tasks.
 We need a creative individual who is committed to ensuring that the library is sufficiently prepared for the many children's programs we offer.
 The ideal candidate would begin volunteering immediately and commit to coming in a few hours each week.